Five reasons to work with the UK Music sector

 5. It has a record of digital innovation

-The UK is at the forefront of the digital music revolution with more licensed digital music services in operation in 2012 than any other market.Consumers can now choose between more than 70 services, using downloading, streaming and/or cloud-based platforms over a variety of devices.
+The UK is at the forefront of the digital music revolution.Consumers can now choose between more than 70 services, using downloading, streaming and/or cloud-based platforms over a variety of devices.